dell/PyU4V/README.md

 # FUTURE
 This is still a work in progress.
 To be expected in the future:
 - Expansion of the rest_functions library (including new Unisphere versions - see below)
-- Enable the installation of the repository using pip
 - Increased exception handling and logging
 - Unittests